-allows a temporary restoration if AO delivers a plan for final resolution (structural correction).
+Wyre allows a temporary restoration if AO delivers a plan for final resolution (structural correction).

 Problem Management

-Unless otherwise expressly agreed, AO is the sole point of contact for for technical problem related to the System.
+Unless otherwise expressly agreed, AO is the sole point of contact for Wyre for technical problem related to the System.

-When a problem is reported by (‘Problem Call’), AO will manage the end-to-end problem resolution process, including:
+When a problem is reported by Wyre (‘Problem Call’), AO will manage the end-to-end problem resolution process, including:

 • Logging when the problem is received;